 It is the right of citizens to be free from discrimination, harassment, and violence in regard to your political representation, legal rights and access, housing, employment, medical care, transportation, public resources, or any other area of life.

-If your right to be free from discrimination in all its forms is violated in Detroit, this may be a civil rights violation that needs a civil rights lawyer.
+If your right to be free from discrimination in all its forms is violated in Detroit through wrongful imprisonment or discrimination in the workplace, this may be a civil rights violation that needs a civil rights lawyer.
 By hiring an attorney, you have someone who understands both your rights and the legal process and gives you the resources you need to enforce your rights.

 Civil Rights Laws

 There are several federal and state civil rights laws that solidify your inherent civil rights and provide a legal cause of action if one or more of your rights are violated.

 Some of the most significant civil rights laws in the U.S. that also apply in Detroit include: